Smokey Bear statue.

 International Falls, Minnesota

-In the middle of the summer, it's hard to appreciate how cold it can get in International Falls, the coldest spot in 48 states.
+In the middle of the summer it's hard to appreciate how cold it can get in International Falls.
 The self-proclaimed "Icebox of the Nation" lies on America's northern border, across from the chemically insensitive Canadian burg of Fort Francis.
-Canada has thoughtfully set up factories along this section of the Rainy River, spewing nonstop bad odors.
-Paper mills on the US side are no better.
-No wonder they like it cold here.
-The air is heavy during our July visit, as we searched for Smokey Bear and the World Largest Thermometer.
+Canada has set up factories along this section of the Rainy River, spewing nonstop bad odors.
+Paper mills on the U.S. side are no better.
+No wonder they like it cold here; in the summer, the air is heavy with the smell of rotting wood.

 Thermometer.

-The Smokey Bear statue was built in 1954, is 26 feet tall, holds a shovel, and protects two adorable cartoon bear cubs.
-So why Smokey the Bear in International Falls?
-Well, this is a heavily forested logging area, attested to by the giant piles of sawdust outside of town.
-There are many beautiful fishing and sporting resorts even further out, and a stray match in the dry season could end it all.
-Good-bye Cold Spot.
+So why is Smokey Bear in frozen International Falls?
+Well, this is a thickly forested logging area, evidenced by the giant piles of sawdust outside of town.
+There are many lovely fishing and sporting resorts beyond the sawdust piles, and a stray match in the dry season could end it all.
+Goodbye, National Icebox.
 Canada would have quite the show.

-February 2008: International Falls officially trademarked their claim as "Icebox of the Nation," after a frosty tussle with Fraser, Colorado.
-Fraser had swooped in and grabbed the title after International Falls let theirs lapse.
-I.F. could trace their use of the name back to 1948, and won a judgment from the US Trademark office.
+International Falls officially trademarked its "Icebox of the Nation" claim in 2008, after a frosty tussle with Fraser, Colorado, which had grabbed the title after International Falls let it lapse.
+International Falls, however, had proof that it had used the slogan as far back as 1948 -- almost as old as its Smokey Bear statue -- and won a judgment from the U.S. Trademark office.

 Address: